neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

-# Tutorial 9B: Multiphysics for a TRISO Gas-Cooled Compact
+# Tutorial 8B: Multiphysics for a TRISO Gas-Cooled Compact

-!alert! construction title=Tutorial in progress
+!alert note
 This capability is available, and a tutorial will be added in the near future.